rackerlabs/technical-blog/_posts/2020-01-23-integrate-oracle-adf-with-e-business-suite.md

 Oracle describes SPWA in [FAQ For 12.2.5 - SPWA - Supply Planning Work Area](https://support.oracle.com/knowledge/More%20Applications%20and%20Technologies/2049195_1.html) in the following way:

-“The Supply Planning Work Area (SPWA) is a component of the Oracle Advanced Supply Chain Planning (ASCP).”
+“The Supply Planning Work Area (SPWA) is a component of the Oracle Advanced Supply Chain Planning (ASCP).

 “12.2.5 VCP introduces a new form for users that is an alternative to the planner workbench.
-The standard Planner Workbench is still available and will not be removed from the applications.”
+The standard Planner Workbench is still available and will not be removed from the applications.

 “This form uses the same ADF (Application Development Framework) tech stack that powers Rapid Planning and Fusion applications&mdash;part of the Fusion Middle Ware (FMW) tech stac.
-This does not use standard Oracle Forms tech stack that has been the standard for the last 15+ years.”
+This does not use standard Oracle Forms tech stack that has been the standard for the last 15+ years.

 “It depends on your WebLogic tech stack and ADF rendering of the forms.”